Snowflake-Labs/sfquickstarts/site/sfguides/src/build-unified-customer-360-using-amperity/build-unified-customer-360-using-amperity.md

 author: Daniel Perlovsky
 id: build-unified-customer-360-using-amperity
 summary: In this quickstart we will walk through the basic steps to turn raw data into a world class Customer 360 collection of tables in hours instead of months using Amperity.
-categories: Getting-Started, Marketing, Data-Engineering
+categories: Getting-Started,Marketing,Data-Engineering,solution-examples
 environments: web
 status: Published
 feedback link: https://github.com/Snowflake-Labs/sfguides/issues
-tags: Getting Started, Data Science, Data Engineering, Twitter
+tags: Getting Started, Data Science, Data Engineering

-# Build a Unified Customer 360 Database using Amperity
+# Build a Unified Customer 360 Database using Amperity and Snowflake
 <!-- ------------------------ -->
 ## Overview
 Duration: 1